 Dayco hose # 71679 from your local parts store is a suitable upper hose you can use with this radiator.

 Bypass hose routing?

-The middle port on the coolant bottle can be capped off just like it is from the factory on the automatic XR4Ti.
-The lower gravity feed hose on the coolant bottle should be T 'ed into the upper water pump hose (which is also done on the factory automatic XR4Ti). www.batinc.net sells a really nice automatic T hose for the auto XR if you're looking for the cleanest looking installation possible.
+The middle port on the 1985-1988 coolant bottle can be capped off just like it is from the factory on the automatic XR4Ti.
+The lower gravity feed hose from the coolant bottle should be T 'ed into the upper water pump hose (which is also done on the factory automatic XR4Ti).
+Installing a 1985-1988 automatic XR4Ti "Y" hose will give a clean, factory look to your install.

 Whats the best way to regulate boost now with an intercooler installed?